ericmjl/fast-seqfunc/docs/design_custom_alphabets.md

     :param delimiter: Optional delimiter used when tokenizing sequences
     :param name: Optional name for this alphabet
     :param description: Optional description
+    :param gap_character: Character to use for padding sequences (default: "-")
     """

     def __init__(